PeerAssets/pypeerassets/README.md

 Once complete, the library will be able to spawn asset decks, deduce proof-of-timeline for asset decks and handle all asset transactions **while not** communicating with a blockchain node until it needs to broadcast a transaction or to fetch a group of transactions.

-Furthermore, `pypeerassets` aims to support the needs of DAC ([Decentralized Autonomous Corporation](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization)) projects using the PeerAssets protocol.

 `pypeerassets` is lovingly crafted with python3 all around the world :heart: :snake: :globe_with_meridians:

 ### VirtualEnv Development